CristinaMora/EnemyBehaviourFramework-2D/readme.md

  ![State](./Manual/State.png)
  Makes the enemy automatically move and rotate following a path defined by a spline.

+- *Actuator List*
-- *Actuator List:* Action/actions we are going to perform.
+ Action/actions we are going to perform.
+- *Transition List*
-- *Transition List:* To have *Transitions* from one state to another, you must specify the sensor that will be responsible for detecting that change and the state you want to transition to.
+ To have *Transitions* from one state to another, you must specify the sensor that will be responsible for detecting that change and the state you want to transition to.
+- *Damaged Emitters*
-- *Damaged Emitters:* If we want damage to be dealt in this state, we must specify which *DamageEmitter* will be active.
+ If we want damage to be dealt in this state, we must specify which *DamageEmitter* will be active.
 - *Debug State:* If we want to *debug* information about the movement to be performed.

 ### Finite State Machine (FSM)